Fines, Loss & Damage

 Avoid fines by returning all library materials on time.

 We do our very best to maintain the posted hours of operation.
-There are times that circumstances dictate having to close.
+There are times that circumstances dictate having to close the Fines Office.
 We apologize for any inconvenience this may cause.

 Damaged/Lost Library Materials